by Rebecca Hightower

 “Al was more than just a colleague.
 He was a friend and a mentor.
 His experience and interests were broad and his work ethic and quality were exceptional.
 He came to be known in Greenway circles as ‘the world’s most interesting man.’
 We can never replace him, but we are pleased to take this small step so that his legacy will remain in perpetuity,” Esslinger said.

-To contribute to the James Alfred “Al” Cochran Rising Star Scholarship, please go to www.giving.westga.edu.
+To contribute to the James Alfred “Al” Cochran Rising Star Scholarship, please visit www.giving.westga.edu.